Constructing 3-D models of DNA

 3. Participation in the Courture Fellowship during the summer, a weekly professional development meetings with dinner.

-If you are a Yale student interested in applying to be a U.S. Grant teacher, applications are coming soon!
+If you are a Yale student interested in applying to be a U.S. Grant teacher, applications open early in the fall spring semester for the following summer session!
 Reach out to usgrantdirectors@gmail.com with any questions.